xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

 Heartbeat - OnCompleted()
 ```

 The bolded text values were emitted by the observable.
-I got this formatted output because of the `Timestamped<T>` type.
-The `Timestamped<T>` type holds the notification object that was emitted by the timestamped observable and the timestamp of when the notification was emitted.
+I got this formatted output because of the `Timestamped<'T>` type.
+The `Timestamped<'T>` type holds the notification object that was emitted by the timestamped observable and the timestamp of when the notification was emitted.
 It also implements a nice `ToString` method that helps when debugging.

 The `Timestamp` operator can be useful when you need to investigate what's going on inside your observable and how the time dimension affects your handling.